harshagrwl/Diabetic-Retinopathy/README.md

-# Segmentation of Hard Exudates
+# Segmentation of Diabetic Retinopathy Images
-This directory comprises code to preprocess, train, test and evaluate our model.
+This directory comprises code to preprocess, train, test and evaluate the model.
 The implementation is based on Tensorflow.

 ## Requirements
-You need to have the following python packages installed (may be incomplete):
+You need to have the following python packages installed:

 * tensorflow
 * opencv